ManjiriBirajdar/MasterThesis-Blockchain/README.md

-# MasterThesis-Optimizing-Uplink-Communication-of-IoT-clients-in-Distributed-Ledger-Technologies
+# Optimizing Uplink Communication of IoT clients in Distributed Ledger Technologies

-Optimizing Uplink Communication of IoT clients in Distributed Ledger Technologies
+## Abstract

 Distributed Ledger Technology (DLT) or blockchain is recognized as the most assuring distributed and decentralized architecture to assist interaction among a large number of Internet of Things (IoT).
 The blockchain network consists of set of blockchain nodes (BNs).
 Resourceconstrained IoT devices act as lightweight clients that can only store the subset of blockchain data and rely on BNs for full information.
 IoT devices generate a massive amount of data, i.e., uplink traffic and transmit it to BNs as transactions.
 BNs capacity to handle the requests from light clients will downgrade due to increased load, and consequently BNs will limit the amount of requests processed for each light client or serve the requests slowly.
 In some cases, BN can completely stop serving the IoT device or just drop the connection.
 It is challenging for the BNs to handle large burst of transactions without affecting the underlying connection.
 Therefore, the main objective of this thesis is to optimize and reduce the uplink traffic sent from the light clients to BNs.